-My research examines the use of Internet technologies in archaeological communities involved in public engagement and outreach work, with an emphasis on the UK.
+My research examines the interface of Public Archaeology and the use of Internet technologies in archaeological communities involved in public engagement and outreach work, with an emphasis on the UK.

 In the UK at least, Public Archaeology and community engagement projects take place in distinct areas; within commercial archaeological companies, as community-led archaeology projects, university and higher education projects, and within local government or grant-funded (usually via the Heritage Lottery Fund) heritage organisations.
 Some of my main research aims are: